cs490-001-group8/project3-group8-sprint2/README.md

     Before running this app, make sure you have everything you need installed installed.
       I have everything I had installed in the requirements.txt file, but all of that is not necessary.
 I will lay out what you need below:
-        I used pip install for flask, coverage, pylint, black, and flask-socketio I used npm for heroku (`npm install -g heroku`) I also used the Git CLI which I highly suggest you utilizing.
+        I used pip install for flask, coverage, pylint, pytz, black, and flask-socketio I used npm for heroku (`npm install -g heroku`) I also used the Git CLI which I highly suggest you utilizing.